 Jibin graduated from GU-Q as a member of class of 2012 with a major in International Politics.
 As an undergraduate student, he was an active member of the student body and the larger Education City community.
 After graduation, he worked for different organizations including Silatech and Qatar Airways.
 Currently, Jibin serves as the Educational Enrichment Manager at GU-Q. Jibin worked at CIRS from 2010 to 2011.

 Khansa Maria (class of 2021) is a student at GU-Q majoring in International Politics.
-She works at CIRS as a publications/projects fellow and has written articles for the CIRS website.
+She works at CIRS as a publications/projects assistant and has written articles for the CIRS website.
 Khansa is originally from Pakistan and she is very passionate about advocating for disability rights and women’s empowerment.

 Badr Rahima graduated from Georgetown University in Qatar as a member of the class of 2015 and works in the Office of Academic Services (OAS) at GU-Q. He published his first academic article on the Syrian Civil War under the title, “The Class Oriented Rationale,” in which he explored the socioeconomic roots of the conflict in Syria and their relation to sectarianism.
 Badr holds an MS in Culture and Society from the London School of Economics.
 His master’s dissertation, “The Fear Oriented Rationale: Interaction between Class and Cultural Groups in Syria,” studied the role of fear in a culture that governs daily behavior of Syrians inside and outside of Syria.
 Badr worked at CIRS from 2014 to 2015.

-Mona Saif (class of 2021) worked as an Arabic language Publications Intern.
+Mona Saif (class of 2021) worked as an Arabic language Publications Assistant.
 She helped with the translation process of CIRS publications including summary reports and website content.
 Mona is an activist passionate about humanitarian law and intercultural understanding.
 Mona worked at CIRS from 2017 to 2018.

 Waleed Zahoor Khan

 Waleed Zahoor graduated from Georgetown University in Qatar as a member of the class of 2018 with a major in International Politics.
-He worked as a Publications Intern at CIRS, where he participated in designing, editing, and formatting of various CIRS publications.
+He worked as a Publications Assistant at CIRS, where he participated in designing, editing, and formatting of various CIRS publications.
 Waleed also worked as a research assistant on different projects and he interned for organizations including Brookings Doha Center and Teneo Blue Rubicon.
 Zahoor worked at CIRS from 2016 to 2018.